rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 width="7cm"}

 The leaf nodes of that hierarchy were searched in Wikipedia to retrieve specific research fields instead of general ones.
-For example: we were aiming to retrieve *Neurosurgery* instead of *Medicine*.
+For example, we were aiming to retrieve *Neurosurgery* instead of *Medicine*.

-Then, using Scikit-learn [@scikit-learn], a TF-IDF matrix of all the publications and Wikipedia articles of research fields was computed and the research field and all its superior nodes in the hierarchy associated to the most similar article were returned along with the similarity in the range \[0,1\].
+Then, using Scikit-learn [@scikit-learn], a TF-IDF matrix of all the publications and Wikipedia articles of research fields were computed and the research field and all its superior nodes in the hierarchy associated with the most similar article were returned along with the similarity in the range \[0,1\].
 The overall architecture can be seen in figure [2](#fig:researchfields){reference-type="ref" reference="fig:researchfields"}.